Shanxi architecture

 Shanxi architecture, or Shansi architecture, or Jin architecture, refers to the architectural style of the Shanxi province in northern China.
 Shanxi has preserved numerous ancient architectures scattered throughout the province.
-All of the four remaining wooden structures preserved from Tang dynasty in China are found in Shanxi.
+All of the three remaining wooden structures preserved from Tang dynasty in China are found in Shanxi.
 The old buildings of Pingyao ancient city and numerous family compounds of Shanxi merchants in the Ming and Qing dynasties are representative of the architecture styles of vernacular architecture in North China.
 Religious temples in Mount Wutai and Yungang Grottoes in Datong exemplify the sacred buddhist architecture in China.

 Pre-Tang architecture

 Traditional Chinese architecture are mostly of wooden structure, yet there are no wooden architectures before Tang dynasty persevered in China.
 However, some grottoes and tomb paintings and other related archaeological evidences elucidate the ancient architectural styles of Shanxi before the Tang dynasty.

 Yungang Grottoes in Datong illustrate rock-cut architecture dating back to the Northern Wei dynasty.
 Tianlongshan Grottoes in Taiyuan was constructed over a number of centuries, as early as the Northern Qi dynasty.